 Books on the Move: Changes in the Van Pelt Stacks

-Through Summer 2023, the Van Pelt-Dietrich Library Center stacks is undergoing a multi-phase refresh and reorganization.
-Read on to find out more about the changes you’ll see in the Van Pelt stacks in the coming year.
+Updated 9/20/23.
+The Van Pelt-Dietrich Library Center stacks is undergoing a multi-phase refresh and reorganization.
+Read on to find out more about the changes you’ll see in the stacks.

-Through Summer 2023, the Van Pelt-Dietrich Library Center stacks is undergoing a multi-phase refresh and reorganization.
-This work will help us better position our print collections to meet the present needs of our library community and anticipate future developments and expansion of our collections.
+The Van Pelt-Dietrich Library Center stacks is undergoing a multi-phase refresh and reorganization.
+This work, which will continue through the 2024 academic year, will help us better position our print collections to meet the present needs of our library community and anticipate future developments and expansion of our collections.

-The ongoing project will allow us to quickly catch up on work that was delayed because of the COVID-19 pandemic and take a proactive approach to managing our stacks to ensure we continue to have space for our collections to grow.
+The ongoing project is allowing us to quickly catch up on work that was delayed because of the COVID-19 pandemic and take a proactive approach to managing our stacks to ensure we continue to have space for our collections to grow.

-Read on to find out more about the changes you’ll see in the Van Pelt stacks in the coming year.
+Read on to find out more about the changes you’ll see in the Van Pelt stacks.

 Project Timeline